 To set up a private limited company you need to register with Companies House.
 This is known as ‘incorporation’.

 - at least one director

-- at least one shareholder
+- details of the company’s shares - you need at least one shareholder

 - details of people with significant control over your company, for example anyone with more than 25% shares or voting rights

 Once you have these details, you can register your company.